All the MCU actors who voice their characters in Marvel's What If…? — and every recast role

 Yondu Udonta: The leader of the Ravagers is once again played by Michael Rooker, only now Yondu has a softer side thanks to T'Challa's influence.
 But you can't take the Ravager out of Yondu; he lies to T'Challa about Wakanda being destroyed in an effort to keep him on his crew.
 Thankfully the truth comes out eventually, and T'Challa and Yondu become besties again.

 Korath the Pursuer: Kree soldier Korath once again meets Star-Lord on Morag in this timeline.
 But this version of Korath — voiced by Djimon Hounsou, who portrayed him in the movies — actually is starstruck by Star-Lord, because he's now the well-known hero the MCU Star-Lord always wanted to be.
-Korath is so enamored with Star-Lord he ends up joining the Ravagers in episode 2.
+Korath is so enamored with Star-Lord that he ends up joining the Ravagers in episode 2.

 T'Chaka: T'Challa's father King T'Chaka is alive and well in this universe, as opposed to the MCU version who died in Captain America: Civil War.
 He's still the leader of Wakanda, but this version has been searching for his missing son for 20 years, sending Wakandan spaceships all across the universe.
 He finally reunites with T'Challa in a tearful but joyous moment, and John Kani, who played T'Chaka in the movies, reprises the role and gives that scene even more emotion than was scripted.
 We're not crying; you're crying!